Collect custom logs with Log Analytics agent in Azure Monitor

-The Custom Logs data source in Azure Monitor allows you to collect events from text files on both Windows and Linux computers.
+The Custom Logs data source for the Log Analytics agent in Azure Monitor allows you to collect events from text files on both Windows and Linux computers.
 Many applications log information to text files instead of standard logging services such as Windows Event log or Syslog.
 Once collected, you can either parse the data into individual fields in your queries or extract the data during collection to individual fields.

 The log files to be collected must match the following criteria.

 The log must either have a single entry per line or use a timestamp matching one of the following formats at the start of each entry.

 M/D/YYYY HH:MM:SS AM/PM